 Welcome to the Building a Sellable Business podcast series.
-Within these 40 ish episodes, I’ve created a roadmap small business owners can follow to drive toward their destination called “Success.”
-We will travel along the journey of starting, building, and ultimately selling a business… for profit.
+Within these 40 or so episodes, I’ve created a roadmap small business owners can follow to drive toward their destination called “Success.”
+We will travel along the journey of building value, and ultimately selling a business… for profit.
 I’m going to outline some of the most efficient routes I found while working with hundreds of small businesses like yourself that could help you maximize your time and money.
-On the way, I’ll highlight fuel stops you can to take to increase your company’s value if they apply to your industry and organization.
+On the way, I’ll highlight fuel stops you can take to increase your company’s value if they apply to your industry and organization.
 I’ll show you how to work on your business so that you don’t waste time working in your business.

 Let’s make this easy, or “financially simple” if you will.
-Let me show you the steps to the successful sale of your business, and let’s get there quickly and profitably.
+Let me show you the steps that will up the chances of a successful sale of your business, and let’s get there quickly and profitably.